If you’re selling or buying a house in a flood zone, it’s important to disclose and understand your property’s history with flood events.

-Consider the recent changes in Texas, where following the massive flood damage caused by Hurricane Harvey in 2017, the state updated its legal disclosure requirements to be among the most thorough in the country.
+Consider Texas, where following the massive flood damage caused by Hurricane Harvey in 2017, the state updated its legal disclosure requirements to be among the most thorough in the country.

 Meanwhile, other states, including Mississippi and Florida, are flood-prone but lack clear requirements for disclosure.
 This puts potential homeowners at risk of unknowingly buying a house that has hidden structural damage.

 If you're selling your home, document and share any known history of flooding on your property, whether or not it's required by law.
 This will help future occupants ensure they have flood insurance if a rainy day arrives.

 Here’s what you need to know about flood disclosures to make sure you’re prepared – even if you don't plan on selling your home anytime soon.

 Flood disclosure laws require sellers to provide written disclosure of any flooding or water damage they are aware of.
 This disclosure might also denote whether the buyers will be required to carry a flood insurance policy.

 - They ensure that homebuyers don’t purchase a home with hidden structural damage or go without necessary flood coverage.

 - Sellers are required by some state laws to disclose the history of flooding on the property.

 If you’re unsure of your state’s flood disclosure rules, the Natural Resources Defense Council (NRDC) is a good resource for flood disclosure laws by state.

 The NRDC grades state disclosure laws on a few data points, but it also considers whether: